Naima006/Naima006/README.md

 👋 Hello World!
-I'm Naima Rahman, a passionate beginner in the vast world of coding and technology.
+I'm Naima Rahman, a passionate beginner in the vast world of coding, technology and design.

 📚 Currently studying Software Engineering and eager to explore the endless possibilities of the tech universe.

 💻 I'm diving into the world of coding and software development, working on projects to enhance my skills.
 My journey involves learning new languages, frameworks, and tools.

-🚀 On a mission to turn ideas into reality, I'm committed to continuous learning and growth.
-Open to collaborations and always excited to connect with fellow learners and experienced developers.
+🎨 On the creative side, I love designing slides, posters, and other visual contents.
+Whether it's bringing code to life or creating eye-catching visuals, I find joy in blending technology with aesthetics.

 🌱 Learning: Java, python, c++, html css

 📫 Let's connect!
 I'm open to mentorship, collaboration, and friendly conversations.
-Reach me at naimarahman006@gmail.com or find me on [LinkedIn/Twitter/Other Social Media]!
+Reach me at naimarahman006@gmail.com

-Happy coding! 🚀✨
+Happy coding! ✨